-At Priors Wood, our vision is to promote a lifelong love for reading and writing in all children, regardless of ability, background or needs.
+At Priors Wood, our vision is to promote a lifelong love for reading and writing in all children, regardless of background or circumnstances.

 Reading, Speaking and Listening

 Providing our children with a rich reading diet, quality- first teaching and access to quality texts enables them to develop into fluent, confident readers with understanding of the world.
-Not to mention the invaluable active reading skills learnt throughout each learning day which helps to develop vocabulary, comprehension and a love for reading.
+The invaluable, active reading skills learnt throughout each learning day helps to develop vocabulary, comprehension and most importantly, a lifelong love for reading.

 We know that teaching phonics to our early readers in a systematic approach is vital.
-Throughout Early Years and KS1, children are taught daily phonics, using Letters and Sounds, with phonics, spelling and grammar continuing into Key Stage Two.
+Throughout Early Years and KS1, children are taught daily phonics, using Monster Phonics!
+Children practice recently learnt grapheme-phoneme correspondences using carefully matched, engaging texts.
+Phonics, spelling and grammar continues into Key Stage Two.
 Home reading supports learning in phonics and is also imperative to ensuring children are making progress, and sharing their enjoyment of reading with family members.

-In Guided and Shared Reading lessons, we use VIPERS (vocabulary, infer, predict, explain, retrieve, sequence/summarise) to create active readers who understand and use the key reading skills confidently.
+In Guided Reading lessons, we have great focus on fluency, and also VIPERS (vocabulary, infer, predict, explain, retrieve, sequence/summarise) to create active readers who understand and use the key reading skills confidently.
 Please see below for more guidance so you can use VIPERS at home, too!